DanBuchan/gravity_wars_py/README.md

 ## To play

 Each player takes it in turn to select a missile firing angle and a velocity for their shot.
 The first player to strike the other wins.
-You previous selected values are shown on subsequent shots, you only need to edit the values you want to change, the previously value will be used otherwise.
+Your previous selected values are shown on subsequent shots, you only need to edit the values you want to change, the previously value will be used otherwise.
+Missiles will fly for 90 seconds until they run out of fuel.

 In the settings menu you can control whether or not missile trails persist throughout the game or are erased after each round.
 Having the trails erased makes the game a little harder.
 You can also choose to toggle whether you take turns or fire simultaneously.
 When playing with simultaneously shots it is possible to draw.
 When you take turns player 1 has the advantage, this is the default as with the original Gravity Wars.